step by step guide to having Jesus conversations with nonbelievers

 "Understand this, my dear brothers and sisters: You must all be quick to listen, slow to speak, and slow to get angry."
 (James 1:19 NLT)

 Do not try to shove your beliefs (however right they may be) down someone’s throat.
 I repeat, DO NOT SHOVE YOUR BELIEFS DOWN SOMEONE’S THROAT.
 Respect where they are, and love them to God.
 Listen to them.
 Listen to what they are saying and what they’re not saying.
+Ask questions.
+Ask why they think the way they do or what made them believe what they believe.
 Pray for them in your head while they’re talking.
 Or, if you feel led, ask them if you can pray for them right then, out loud, awkwardness and all.
 Be present, be loving, be respectful.

 Suggestion: make a joke.